ismailarilik/editor.py/README.md

 # visual-python

-> An editor for Python development, which is used to develop itself!
+> An editor for Python development.
 It is being written with Python and Tkinter.

 ## Running app